Epic2077/elegant-sounds/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Proprietary License.

+## Thanks To

+Thanks to [MaktabSharif](https://maktabsharif.ir/) for making this happen and help me become a Front-End Developer.

+Special thanks to [Ali Komijani](https://github.com/alikomijani) for helping me over come the challenges.